kuiperzone/PupNet-Deploy/README.md

     sudo dnf install dpkg

-It is possible to build Debian packages using `dpkg-deb` on an RPM based system, although you should use a virtual machines to test it.
+It is possible to build Debian packages using `dpkg-deb` on an RPM based system.
+However, it is not recommended to test install a Debian package on an RPM machine (use a virtual machines to test it).

 ### RPM Packages on Linux ###